yojoots/libbitcoin-system-wiki/Zero-Sum-Property.md

 There are two aspects of the zero sum property:

-* During the time period between [organizations](Glossary#organization) one miner earns a reward and all other miners earn no reward.
+* For the time period between [organizations](Glossary#organization) one miner earns a reward and all other miners earn no reward.
 Neither price, hash rate, difficulty, inflation, fees, nor anything else has any effect on this property.

 * The magnitude of rewards, in either [coin](Glossary#coin) [units](Glossary#unit) or [exchange](Glossary#exchange) [price](Glossary#price), has no effect on the rate of return on capital.